-Isle of Palms is primarily a residential community with world-class resort amenities and a relatively large commercial base when compared to most other barrier island communities in the area.
+Isle of Palms is primarily a residential community consisting of year-round residents, second home owners, vacation rentals, long-term rentals and a commercial district.
+There is also a World class resort at the north end of the island with a similar blend of properties as well as resort amenities. with world-class resort amenities and a relatively large commercial base when compared to most other barrier island communities in the area.
 Of the approximately 2,880 acres on the island, approximately 40.6 acres or 1.4 percent of the island is zoned commercial, excluding resort amenities within the gated section of Wild Dunes.
 Only a small portion of the commercially zoned land remains undeveloped.
 The island's economic diversity and high property values provide a strong tax base and has allowed the millage rate, the factor that is multiplied by the assessed value of a property to determine the amount of property tax to be paid, to be the lowest of all municipalities within the Charleston area.

 The island's ocean beach, tidal marshland, and marinas constitute the most important economic assets.
-They are the main reason residents and tourists alike are drawn to the area.
+They are the main reason residents, daily visitors and tourists alike are drawn to the area.
 Only by maintaining and improving these natural assets will the island's community continue to grow and prosper.
 The desirability of living near these natural resources has created relatively high property values, which in turn raises the tax base.
 These same resources attract tourists, which results in accommodations tax revenue.
 This revenue is essential in the support of services and infrastructure.